antpas/EC500C1/Database_Project/README.md

 ```

 ### 2. Analysis
 The code that queries the database and analyses the data can be found in analysis.py file.
+Two queries are run here.
+One allows the user to search for a word and see which users have that keyword assosiated with their Tweets.
+The second runs a query on the database to find the most common keywords found throughout the 20 Twitter handles analyzed.
+Then it returns the frequency of the most popular keywords and which profiles are assosiated with that keyword.

+## Screenshots of Output

 ## Authors